wisternormal/Python-Assessment-2/readme.md

 ```

 If you set the `step` to a small value, such as `1`, it will take a long time to find the trajectory, and a large number of trajectory points will be generated.

-Therefore, i select step=3, it is much easier to find the trajectory.
+Due to that, i select 3 as my step number, so the step = 3, it is much easier to find the trajectory.

 ![](Planing_for_Drunks.png)